 c) significant functional impairment in a number of domains

-According to some studies, OCD is the fourth most common mental disorder after depression, alcohol and substance misuse, and social phobia with a lifetime prevalence in community surveys of about 2–3% (Robins et al., 1984).
+OCD is a very common problem in adults and children.
+According to some studies, OCD is the fourth most common mental disorder after depression, alcohol and substance misuse, and social phobia with a lifetime prevalence in community surveys of about 1-2% (Torres et al., 2006).

 Statistics regarding OCD are often thought to be an underestimate, as the disorder is often kept secret or hidden from all but the sufferer.
 They often find it embarrassing or distressing to talk about, and feel guilty or ashamed for having such thoughts and rituals.

 Until recently OCD in pregnancy and after having a baby had received very little research attention.
 However recent studies suggest that OCD is more common at this time than other times in life.
 Some people develop OCD for the first time either during pregnancy or afterwards, whilst others find that pre-existing symptoms worsen.
 This increase in the incidence of OCD is likely to be related to the fact that pregnancy and early parenthood is a time when mums are naturally focused on the safety of their developing child and feel particularly responsible for them.
 The normal stress and uncertainties of becoming a parent can also play a role.